 New Hampshire driver regulations

 Be sure to follow these rules when giving rides in New Hampshire, and keep an eye on your email for important updates from Lyft.

-- You can access Lyft’s Certificates of Insurance, including specific coverage limits here.
+You can access Lyft’s proof of insurance, including specific coverage limits here.

 Review Lyft's coverage here.

 If you're already a driver in a different state, and you're moving to New Hampshire, send us a message with the following info:

 A clear photo of your vehicle registration*